shoaib-intro/belden-vlan-islands/README.md

 [![Python 3.9+](https://img.shields.io/badge/python-3.9+-blue.svg)](https://www.python.org/downloads/)

 Thanks for giving me opertunity to built this AI-powered solution to help network administrators analyze topologies, identify VLAN islands, and get interactive guidance for resolving connectivity issues.
-After dealing with countless VLAN troubleshooting sessions, I wanted to create a tool that could automate this tedious process. `In the end I haev attached gallary please have a look`
+After dealing with countless VLAN troubleshooting sessions, I wanted to create a tool that could automate this tedious process. `In the end I have attached gallery please have a look`

 ## 🌐 What are VLAN Islands?